 What exactly is a “release?”

-When you contract with a final expense agency, you are contracted through the agency to the insurance carriers.
+When you contract with a final expense sales agency, you are contracted through the agency to the insurance carriers.

-However, unbeknownst to you, when you sign the producer agreement, you’ve effectively agreed to stay contracted with the carriers through that agency.
+However, unbeknownst to you, when you sign the producer agreement, you’ve effectively agreed to stay contracted with the carriers through that agency….

-When you make a sale, you are loaned nine months of premiums multiplied by your commission rate.
+When you make a sale, you are loaned 9 months’ of premiums multiplied by your commission rate.

 However, KEEPING this advanced commission is contingent on keeping the policy on the books.